opetrova/frontalization/huggingface-integration/Readme.md

 The [Hugging Face Hub](https://huggingface.co/docs/hub/main) hosts Git-based repositories for machine learning models, datasets, and spaces (ML demo apps).

+# Demo the model locally (a Jupyter notebook is all you need)

 This package contains a Jupyter notebook which you can download and run on your machine for a local demo of the Face Frontalization model.
 The interactive demo uses a [Gradio](https://gradio.app/) interface that you can drop your input image into, and click Submit (or Soumettre, for the french speakers) to get the model's output:

 ![demo](gradio_demo.png)

+# Download the trained Face Frontalization model from the Hugging Face Hub

 The following code downloads (and loads!) the trained PyTorch generative model and the *network* module that are needed at inference time, from the [Hugging Face Hub model repo](https://huggingface.co/opetrova/face-frontalization):